medic/cht-core/docs/install/index.md

 [md5](gateway/SMSSync-kujua2-debug.apk.md5),
 [sha](gateway/SMSSync-kujua2-debug.apk.sha)

-*Note* We also include a local copy with Kujua that is available locally in case you do not have internet access at the time of install.
+*Note* We also include a copy with Kujua available locally in case you do not have internet access at the time of install.
 [SMSSync 1.1.9-kujua.2](gateway/SMSSync-kujua2-debug.apk)

 ### Step 3: Install SMSSync on Device